adityasengar/adityasengar.github.io/_posts/2025-07-03-diffusion.md

 This insight is powerful because it transforms an impossibly abstract problem ("calculate the gradient of a log probability") into a concrete engineering task ("predict the noise").

-The pioneering work that applied this to create large-scale generative models was **Noise Conditional Score Networks (NCSN)** (Song & Ermon, 2019), which laid the direct foundation for what followed.
+The pioneering work that applied this to create large-scale generative models was **Noise Conditional Score Networks (NCSN)** [^3], which laid the direct foundation for what followed.

 ---